+Drug addicts in Thailand may soon get rehabilitation rather than jail under broad changes to the country’s narcotics policy.
 The kingdom of Thailand is reviewing its zero-tolerance approach, which has caused its prison population to balloon without actually controlling the proliferation of illicit drugs.

 Draft legal changes, recently approved by the Cabinet and expected to be tabled in Parliament, which would emphasize rehabilitation over jail terms for drug users and mandate more proportional sentences.
 They will be put in place before the term of the current military government expires, Justice Minister Paiboon Kumchaya said.

 .Thai authorities are mulling over reclassifying certain types of addictive substances and allowing for controlled use under medical supervision.
 Successive administrations have pushed for harsh – but what some critics call insufficiently discriminate – penalties for those selling or found in possession of drugs.

 Thailand has had a chequered legacy of drug control.
-Former prime minister Thaksin Shinawatra, for example, launched a “war on drugs” in 2003 which Human Rights Watch said resulted in some 2,800 extrajudicial killings in the first three months of his campaign alone.
+Former Prime Minister Thaksin Shinawatra, for example, launched a “war on drugs” in 2003 which Human Rights Watch said resulted in some 2,800 extrajudicial killings in the first three months of his campaign alone.
 Thousands of drug addicts were also coerced into treatment.

 Thai prisoners alone make up 40 per cent of the total in South-east Asia, even more than in populous Indonesia, according to a recent UNODC study.
 This disproportionately large number is diverting resources away from tackling drug traffickers, said UNODC regional representative Jeremy Douglas.

-As part of Thailand’s drug policy review, the authorities are examining how some milder addictive substances can be recategorised and dispensed under very controlled circumstances, said Gen Paiboon.
+As part of Thailand’s drug policy review, the authorities are examining how some milder addictive substances can be recategorised and dispensed under very controlled circumstances, said Gen. Paiboon.

 This includes kratom, a plant native to South-east Asia, which stimulates in low doses but sedates in high doses.
 Kratom, alongside marijuana, is also listed in the fifth – or lowest category – in Thailand’s current Narcotics Act.
 Someone convicted of possessing kratom can be jailed up to one year and/or fined up to 20,000 baht (S$770).